derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-27/01/2023 16:17:48 : 3 Database Admins walked into a NoSQL bar.
+28/01/2023 16:16:41 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A programmer was found dead in the shower.
-Next to their body was a bottle of shampoo with the instructions 'Lather, Rinse and Repeat'.
+How come there is no obfuscated Perl contest?
+Because everyone would win.
 <!-- replace-with-joke ends -->